chaoss/grimoirelab-sortinghat/README.md

 ### Docker

+You can use our image from [DockerHub](https://hub.docker.com/r/metricsgrimoire/sortinghat/) (`metricsgrimoire/sortinghat`) and skip the `docker build` step.
-At first you need to build the image:
+If you prefer to build the image yourself execute:

 ```sh
 $ docker build -t metricsgrimoire/sortinghat:latest .